Flutter-Faro/codelabs/markdown/chatgpt-2/chatgpt-2-codelab.md

     }
 ```

-## Whsiperrrr audio
+## Whisperrrr audio

-Ok we have now the request to send it to the API, but we are missing something, right?
+Ok we have now the function `requestFromAudio()` to send it to the API, but we are missing something, right?

 Where's the audio file? 😮😮😮😮